Got the 404 on That?

-The Net@Work team typically includes from three to five people, whether project managers or someone knowledgeable about a specific application.
-Hirsch works on general IT-level controls, "bringing in someone more accounting-focused if it's an accounting issue."
+The Net at Work team typically includes from three to five people, whether project managers or someone knowledgeable about a specific application.
+Hirsch works on general IT-level controls, “bringing in someone more accounting-focused if it’s an accounting issue.”
 In fact, such engagements often involve both the reselling firm and accounting firms that outsource the IT work.

 UHY’s Koster also says that proper controls are often lacking in IT departments, particularly when it comes to segregation of duties.

 “Usually there is one network administrator who has the rights to everything.
 That’s already a little risky,” notes Koster.

 In most cases, control over access to data is established during the initial implementation of the accounting system.
 But the controls weaken as staff members leave the company, or take on new jobs.